MicrosoftDocs/win32/desktop-src/tablet/iinkanalyzer-addstrokesforlanguage.md

 ---
-Description: Adds stroke data for multiple strokes to the IInkAnalyzer and assigns the specified culture identifier to the strokes. ms.assetid: 1274b24f-204b-4a84-a7c0-0205b6068ae8
+description: Adds stroke data for multiple strokes to the IInkAnalyzer and assigns the specified culture identifier to the strokes. ms.assetid: 1274b24f-204b-4a84-a7c0-0205b6068ae8
 title: IInkAnalyzer::AddStrokesForLanguage method (IACom.h)
 ms.topic: reference